Tommy Pham Preview, Player Props: Diamondbacks vs. Cubs

-On Thursday, Tommy Pham (.333 slugging percentage in past 10 games, with no home runs) and the Arizona Diamondbacks play the Chicago Cubs, whose starting pitcher will be Javier Assad.
-First pitch is at 7:40 PM ET.
+On Friday, Tommy Pham (.538 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 2:20 PM ET.

-He racked up two extra-base hits in his most recent game (3-for-4 with two doubles and three RBI) against the Rockies.
+In his last appearance, he hit two homers in his last appearance (going 2-for-5) against the Cubs.

 Tommy Pham Game Info & Props vs. the Cubs